Skip to main content

 3. Setu Bandhasana (Bridge Pose)

-• Benefits: Supports the thyroid and reduces stress.
+• Benefits: Supports the thyroid gland and helps reduce stress.

 • How to do:

-• Lie on your back, bend your knees, and feet flat on the floor.
+• Lie on your back, bend your knees, and place your feet flat on the floor.

 • Lift your hips while pressing your arms down.